MaxLell/Gesberry-Control/ReadMe.md

 ## Overview

 This package contains Gesture-recognition-system based on an IMU6050 (Inertial Measurement Unit), a Raspberry Pi and Machine Learning.
+The trained system works in the following way:
+1. press trigger button
+2. sensor records its data output as a time-progression signal for a fixed amount of time and transfers it to the Raspberry Pi
+3. The Raspberry Pi interprets the signal via Machine Learning and puts out its estimation.

 The following graph shows the system setup:
 <img src="img/GesBerry_Pi.png">

-The sensor is mounted on the backside of the middlefinger (see figure) and records a gesture after a trigger-button-press.
+The sensor is mounted on the backside of the middlefinger (see figure).
 The major processing unit is the Raspberry Pi.
 It executes:
 - sensor driver
 - data-processing
 - Machine-Learning (learning from data and classifying new samples)